allenz1120/Smart-and-Connected-Systems-Projects/quest-5/code/README.md

 This is our front side program using the client.js script and setting up the webpage with a single toggle button.

 Line 15 uses a button id to constantly check when the button is pressed which is fetched from the client.js program.

-Also
-- Please provide your name and date in any code submitted
-- Indicate attributrion for any code you have adopted from elsewhere